Zokrates/ZoKrates/zokrates_book/src/concepts/imports.md

 ### Absolute Imports

-Absolute imports don't start with `./` in the path and are used to import components from the ZoKrates standard library.
+Absolute imports don't start with `./` or `../` in the path and are used to import components from the ZoKrates standard library.
 Please check the according [section](./stdlib.html) for more details.
+`